H2Concepts/H2-Rent-Stripe/README.md

 - Shortcode `[federwiegen_product]` to embed a product page on the front‑end
 - Calculates prices dynamically and links to your Stripe checkout URLs
 - Supports Stripe promotion codes so customers can redeem coupons
-- Collects customer phone numbers during checkout
+- Collects customer phone numbers and addresses during checkout
 - Custom checkout texts can be configured in the Stripe settings
 - Tracks user interactions for analytics
 - Generates SEO meta tags, Open Graph tags and schema markup